 - A. General Classroom Rules

 - B. Snack Time

 - C. Play Time

-- D. Transition from Outside to Inside

-- E. Clean-up
+- D. Clean-up

-- F. Circle Time
+- E. Circle Time

 Section 7: Appendixes (Org Chart, Missed Meeting Form)

 SECTION 1: Summary

 Our Philosophy and Purpose: Crown Hill Explorers Cooperative Preschool ("the Co-op" or "the Cooperative") is part of the North Seattle College (NSC) Parent Education Program and is affiliated with the NSC Parent Advisory Council (PAC).
 The Co-op requires active participation by parent and child in a preschool setting.
 This environment provides an opportunity for parents to obtain information and practice skills in at least three major areas: child development and family life; teaching young children; and organization development and leadership.
 Basic program values include: respect for individual differences and differences in parenting styles, freedom to explore options and practice skills, respect for the knowledge and skills which individuals bring to the program, strengthening families by forming supportive networks, and belief that parents are children's primary teachers.